Earliest Structures in the Universe can be explained by a Relativistic Cosmological Perturbation Theory: Application: Flat FLRW Universe

-The solution to Eq.~(\ref{eq:dn-de}) has been determined.
-This allows for the reformulation of the second-order equation~(\ref{dde-dn-de}) to facilitate analysis of the evolution of density fluctuations.
+The solution~(\ref{eq:dT-constant}) to Eq.\,(\ref{eq:dn-de}) allows for the reformulation of the second-order equation~(\ref{dde-dn-de}).
 To that end, the solutions to the background equations~(\ref{subeq:einstein-flrw-flat}) are required.
-Given that the pressure with respect to the rest mass energy density can be disregarded ($w\ll 1$), the following solutions are obtained:
+Given that the pressure with respect to the rest mass energy density can be disregarded ($w\ll1$), the following solutions are obtained: